The Century’s Best Holiday Campaigns

 McDonald’s Christmas Gift Certificate (1975)

-A (very) young Cory Feldman reminds us what makes the holidays so special: Gift certificates to McDonald’s!
+A (very) young Cory Feldman reminds us what makes the holidays so special: gift certificates to McDonald’s!

-Best Holiday Ads of the 1980s
+Holiday Campaigns of the 1980s

 The introduction of cable, VCRs (and the ability to fast-forward through commercials), and home shopping networks, all presented challenges and opportunities to advertisers.